 “Why would we be so stupid?
 Isn’t that what you just said?”
 Kieran said.
 “But whether it’s true or not, it’s what everyone in Gallontea is thinking.”

-Maebhe sagged against the back of the sofa and Íde frowned, both of them staring at the paper.
-Kieran dropped into an open chair and leaned back, resting the soles of his boots on the table. Íde batted at him with her tail.
+While Maebhe and Íde frowned at the paper, Kieran dropped into an open chair and rested the soles of his boots on the table. Íde batted at him with her tail.

 “On plates!
 It’s not like you lick the table.”